curlybracket-nl/libcomfoair/README.md

 # libcomfoair 🌬️

-This library is 100% TypeScript-based, written from scratch, and strongly typed, making it easier to develop reliable and maintainable applications.
+libcomfoair is a TypeScript library for interacting with Zehnder ComfoAirQ ventilation units through the ComfoConnect LAN C gateway.
+It enables you to discover these gateways on your local network, read and write device properties, and subscribe to property change notifications.

-`libcomfoair` is a TypeScript library for interacting with Zehnder ComfoAirQ ventilation units via the Zehnder ComfoConnect LAN C gateway (sometimes also referred to as ComfoControl).
-It allows you to discover these gateways on your network, read and write properties, and listen for property changes on ComfoAirQ units.
+This library is completely written in TypeScript and strongly typed, making development more reliable and maintainable.

 ## Features ✨

-- 🔍 Discover Zehnder ComfoConnect LAN C gateways on the same network.
+- 🔍 Discover Zehnder ComfoConnect LAN C gateways on your network.
-- 📖 Read and write properties of Zehnder ComfoAirQ devices.
+- 📖 Read and write properties of Zehnder ComfoAirQ ventilation units.
-- 🔄 Listen for property changes on ComfoAirQ units.
+- 🔄 Listen for real-time updates of changing properties.
-- ⚙️ TypeScript-based, ensuring reliable development using strong types.
+- ⚙️ Strong typing ensures reliable code and easy maintainability.

 ## Installation 📦